pablichjenkov/macao-sdk/README.md

 ### Component Toolkit
 A set of prefabricated compose-multiplatform components to speedup the Multiplatform App development process.
-The toolkit contains a variety of customizable navigation components such as `Drawer`, `Navbar`, `Pager`, `Panel`, `Topbar`, `Stack` and many more.
+The toolkit contains a variety of customizable navigation components such as `Drawer`, `BottomNavigation`, `Pager`, `Panel`, `Topbar`, `Stack` and many more.
-It also provides an easy mechanism to implement MVVM architeture.
+It also provides an easy mechanism to implement MVVM architecture.
 Code is 99% reusable in each platform.

 ##### How to use it?
 Just add bellow dependency to the **commonMain** target and check the [Developers Guide](/component-toolkit/README.md)